Large-scale-data-processing/l5-2019-base/README.md

-    - deploy the provided sample manifests (`examples/plain_manifests`), check if they were correctly deployed (`kubectl get`), explain what these manifests do, eventually delete them from your cluster
+    - deploy the provided sample manifests (`examples/plain_manifests`), check if they were correctly deployed (`kubectl get`), explain what these manifests do, eventually, delete them from your cluster

 4. **Helm**

     - [documentation](https://helm.sh/docs/)
-    - in practice you don't write manifests with hardcoded values and don't deploy them manually one after the other
+    - in practice, you don't write manifests with hardcoded values and don't deploy them manually one after the other
     - Helm is a package manager for Kubernetes application deployments
     - it provides a template engine for Kubernetes manifests and manages deployments (rolling updates, rollbacks etc.)
     - install the Helm CLI
-    - deploy the provided sample Helm chart (`examples/helm`), check if application and all its components were deployed correctly, eventually remove the application from your cluster
+    - deploy the provided sample Helm chart (`examples/helm`), check if application and all its components were deployed correctly, eventually, remove the application from your cluster
     - explain how to use values defined in `values.yaml` inside your manifests
     - how to use 3rd party Helm charts in your chart?
+    - you can find many existing charts in [Helm chart repository](https://github.com/helm/charts/tree/master/stable)

 5. **Application chart**